pryv/dev-site/source/faq-api.md

 You should implement the [auth request](/reference/#auth-request), displaying the provided `url` in a web view.
 Once you obtain the token, save it into the local app storage so you will not have to authenticate each time.

-### Is it possible to add an additional layer of authentification?
+### Is it possible to add an additional layer of authentication?

-Pryv.io login implies a username/password login.
-It is possible to transform this login into a challenge-response authentication and add an authentication overlayer in the challenge.
+Pryv.io login implies a username/password login, and integrates a multi-factor authentication (MFA) microservice on top of Pryv.io calls.

-It is also possible to add multiple authentication factors : http://pryv.github.io/assets/docs/20191205-pryv.io-mfa-v2.pdf
+You can find more on how to use our MFA micro service for your authentication flow [here](https://api.pryv.com/reference-full/#multi-factor-authentication).

 ## Account granularity